-- All non-resident overnight guests must be registered via an online overnight guest registration form completed by the host student in the Johnstown Campus Housing & Dining Services task center at my.pitt.edu.
-The overnight guest form must be completed by 4 p.m. the day of the visit.
-The roommate's approval is required even if the roommate will not be in the room during the guest's stay. - 2.
+- 1. All non-resident overnight guests must be registered via the online overnight guest registration form completed by the host student in the Johnstown Campus Housing & Dining Services task center at my.pitt.edu.
+The overnight guest form must be completed by 12 p.m. the day before the visit and roommate approval must be received by 3 p.m. the day before the visit.
+The roommate's approval is required even if the roommate will not be in the room during the guest's stay.
+Due to the shortened timeline, late registrations cannot be accepted.
+Incomplete forms will not be approved. - 2.
+Hosts will receive an approval or denial email once the registration form has been reviewed and the roommate agreement has been completed. - 3.
 Residents of first-year buildings, lodges, and the LLC may not have more than one overnight guest at one time.
-Residents of townhouses, Willow Hall, and CPA may have up to two overnight guests at one time provided the room capacity is not exceeded. - 3.
-An overnight guest may not stay longer than three consecutive days (Sunday through Saturday). - 4.
-A resident is limited to having six guest nights during any calendar month. - 5.
-Guests must abide by the Student Code of Conduct and follow all COVID-19 protocols required of non-vaccinated/non-disclosed students.
-Violations of the Student Code of Conduct could result in the immediate removal from campus. - 6.
-The total number of overnight guest nights allowed for any resident student is 12 in a given term. - 7.
-Having an unregistered overnight guest, failing to receive roommate consent and/or having guests for too many nights could result in disciplinary action and/or fines.
-Repeated violation could result in removal from University housing.
+Residents of townhouses, Willow Hall, and CPA may have up to two overnight guests at one time provided the room capacity is not exceeded. - 4.
+An overnight guest may not stay longer than three consecutive days (Sunday through Saturday). - 5.
+A resident is limited to having six guest nights during any calendar month. - 6.
+Guests must abide by the Student Code of Conduct.
+Violations of the Student Code of Conduct could result in the immediate removal from campus. - 7.
+The total number of overnight guest nights allowed for any resident student is 12 in a given term. - 8.
+Having an unregistered overnight guest, failing to receive roommate consent and/or having guests for too many nights could result in disciplinary action and/or fines including, but not limited to, loss of hosting privileges.
+Repeated violation could result in removal from University housing. - 9.
+Actively enrolled commuter students may be signed in as an overnight guest for a maximum of 10 nights per semester and no more than 4 nights per month.
+Commuter students should adhere to all other applicable conditions contained in the overnight guest policy.